AVEVA/CONNECT-data-services-developer-docs/content/communities/community-view-shared-streams.md

 ### View communities for a shared stream

-While viewing individual data streams in `Sequential Data Store` explorer, you can view each community that the stream is shared with.
+While viewing individual data streams in `Sequential Data Store`, you can view each community that the stream is shared with.

 1. From the left panel, select **Data Management** > **Sequential Data Store**.